 - Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements

-- For this major the liberal studies prefixes include ADV, MER, or PR
+- For this major the liberal studies prefixes include ADV, PR, or STR

 - Elective courses, if needed, to reach an overall total of at least 120 units

 Please note that you may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.

 |Highest Mathematics Required||MAT 114|

 |University Honors Program||Optional|

 |AZ Transfer Students complete AGEC-A||Recommended|

 Communication develop an understanding of communication theory and how messages are spread among groups of people.
 They apply analytical skills to the development and evaluation of communication plans.
 They also master practical skills needed for the implementation of those communication plans.

 Upon graduation, students emphasizing one area of strategic communication will often find themselves working closely with other professionals focusing on skills in other areas of Strategic Communication.
 However, the emphasis areas tend to differentiate from each other in the following broad ways.